Who we are

 How we do it

-Jon Beale is Standing Voice's Managing Director and is responsible for the charity's global operations.
+Jon Beale is Standing Voice's Director of Development and is responsible for the charity's global operations.
 He has extensive experience promoting social justice through organisations in Africa and in the UK.
 Jon has worked with a number of groups facing societal challenges, including torture survivors, political detainees, asylum seekers, orphaned children in rural Kenya, children with autism and ADHD, and people with albinism in Tanzania.
 Jon is also an experienced researcher, with a particular interest in the cyclical nature of trauma in society and the impact of conflict and extremism on human rights in Africa.
 Prior to Standing Voice's establishment Jon worked as Swahili Translator for In the Shadow of the Sun.
 He holds a First Class degree in African Language (Swahili) and Culture from SOAS (School of Oriental and African Studies), London.

 Dr Rebecca Kammer is Standing Voice's Vision Programme Director across Tanzania.
 She has been an Associate Professor of Optometry and Chief of Low Vision at the Southern California College of Optometry (SCCO) for thirteen years.
 She has Diplomate status in the American Academy of Optometry and several awards for leadership in the field.
 That same year, she completed her PhD in Education, which focused specifically on innovative teaching that promotes critical thinking.
 Since 2010 Dr Kammer has provided vision care to over 600 people with albinism in Tanzania.
 She resides in the U.S. but visits Tanzania at least twice a year to oversee delivery of the Standing Voice Vision Programme.

 As our Communications Manager, Sam is responsible for elevating the public profile of Standing Voice and raising the vital support necessary to deliver its life-changing health, education, and community-building initiatives on the ground in Tanzania.
 He has worked broadly in international advocacy around albinism in Africa, contributing expertise to academic publications and mainstream media reporting around this issue.
-Sam's journey into international development has been informed and sharpened by a background in postcolonial critique, with a First Class undergraduate degree from the University of Warwick, and a Master’s (with Distinction) from the University of Cambridge.
+Sam's journey into international development was informed and sharpened by his background in postcolonial critique, with a First Class undergraduate degree from the University of Warwick, and a Master’s (with Distinction) from the University of Cambridge.